 series practically wrote the book on MMO dungeon-running, and EQII

 is crammed full of professional instanced content that takes years to fully experience.

 SOE knows this, and the company designed a reward system exclusive for the dungeon maker system as a result.
 There's a new currency, and these dungeon marks can be used to purchase everything from additional design tools to gameplay items from the Station Cash store (including flying mounts, gear, appearance weapons, and more).

 And as I mentioned before, your character will gain adventuring XP after the completion of every player dungeon, and there are also plenty of achievements to earn for both playing and designing.

 dungeon maker functionality in a nutshell.
 As it stands, the system is a whole lot of fun, and all it really needs is a few more map options and a tweak here or there.
 SOE has a wealth of in-game assets to draw on, and I expect the mechanic to blossom into a major minigame within the game just as EQII's

-Every two weeks, Jef Reahard and MJ Guthrie take a break from their themepark day jobs to delve into the world of player-generated content.
+and I will be playing around with it quite a bit in future installments of Some Assembly Required, and we hope to see many of you doing the same.
+Until next time, happy dungeoneering!Every two weeks, Jef Reahard and MJ Guthrie take a break from their themepark day jobs to delve into the world of player-generated content.
 Comments, suggestions, and coverage ideas are welcome, and Some Assembly Required is always looking for players who'd like to show off their MMO creativity.
 Contact us!